auerswal/pubcloud2020/ex5-ipv6/README.md

 The Ubuntu jump host learns two default routes each for both IPv4 and IPv6.
 One default route uses the first elastic network interface, the other uses the second.
-Only the first ENI is connected to a subnet with a real default route.
+Only the first ENI is connected to a subnet with an Internet connection.
-While this does work with IPv4, it does not work with IPv6.
+While this does mostly work with IPv4, it does not work with IPv6.

 The situation looked as follows during one test: